unoplatform/uno.extensions/doc/Overview/Mvux/Overview.md

 ### eXtended

 - Bindable proxies have already been generated for you
-- You just need to add an Bindable instance of the `YourModel`, the `DataContext` and it is done.
+- You just need to create an instance of the bindable proxy for your Model and assign it to the `DataContext` and it is done.